-The awards panel will review each nomination and individuals and institutions that are making an outstanding contribution to stand up for, fight for and promote mental health and well-being for all, with equality of treatment and dignity in experience will be put forward for a public vote.
+- Please nominate individuals and organizations who are making an outstanding contribution to fight for mental health and well-being for all, with equality of treatment and dignity in experience in one of the following categories:

-- Non-governmental organisations and charities
+- Non-governmental organizations and charities